Severson-Group/research-repo-template/README.md

 ### 4.2 Meetings

 Check in meetings are run by reviewing the `Board View` going right to left.
 Start by going through the items wih a status of `Done`, and either archive or re-open each item here.
 Then move to the items that have a `Hold` status, then `In Progress`, `This Week`, and so on.

+### 4.3 Markdown Development Settings

+Configure your tools to help you be successful in writing Markdown Docs.
+[Visual Studio Code](https://code.visualstudio.com/) is highly recommended and the eLev Lab has a [KnowledgeBase Aricle on configuring and selecting extensions for VS Code](https://github.com/Severson-Group/KnowledgeBase/blob/main/tools/VS_Code.md).

+#### Visual Studio Code markdownlint Extension Instructions

+Use the `markdownlint` extension in VS Code (Extension ID `DavidAnson.vscode-markdownlint`).
+And periodically check that there are no lint errors.

+For optimal lint configuration, use `.markdownlint.json` file included in this repo by placing it into the research repo's root folder.
+This file contains four key settings:

+- `"MD013": false`: disables line-length rule, preventing warnings from appearing when our line length is over 80 characters.
+- `"MD033": false`: disables no-inline-html rule.
+This disables warnings when we embed images using html, which is very convienent.
+- `"MD049": { "style": "underscore" }`: use `_` character to italicize text (not `*`)
+- `"MD050": { "style": "asterisk" }`: use `*` character to bold text (not `_`)

+Periodically check for lint errors in the repo.
+To do this:

+1. Open the Command Pallet in VS Code: `Ctrl+Shift+P` on Windows/Linux or `Cmd+Shift+P` on Mac.
+2. Start typing `markdownlint` and look for `markdownlint: Lint all Markdown files in the workspace with markdownlint` in the filtered list.
+3. Click it or highlight it and press Enter.
+4. On the bottom, inspect the `Problems` pane.
+Double click on each item to be taken to the problem location to fix it.

+#### Renaming Files in Visual Studio Code

+Use `.vscode/settings.json` file included in this repo by placing it into the research repo's root folder.
+Among other things, this file sets up VS Code detect if rename a file or folder _in VS Code_ that breaks a Markdown link.
+If this is detected, VS Code offers to fix the links for you.

+For this to work, the file or folder must have been renamed within VS Code.

 ## 5. Create a New Project